-Hesperidin 90% Powder
+- Hesperidin 90% Powder

-It is recommended to take a daily dose of around 500 mg (just over ¼ tsp) with food and water.
+The daily recommended dose is around 500 mg (just over ¼ tsp) with food and water.
 Consult with your physician before beginning a regime.

 - Tart Cherry Extract Powder

-Green Tea 50% Polyphenols Powder
+- Green Tea 50% Polyphenols Powder

-Hawthorn Berry Extract Powder
+- Hawthorn Berry Extract Powder